 The inspirational model of green pavers that made me think that I should, and can, do this.
 They are also known as “græsarmering stein.”

-So when a contractor comes by and wants to rip out my driveway for one that slicks water into the sewer, rather than serves my garden, for one that heats up the front of my house, rather than cools it down, I don’t think “that guy doesn’t know what beauty is.”
-Well, yeah, I do think that.
-But I think he just doesn’t realize that the prevalent North American model of where you should park your car is not the best kind of parking spot.
+So if a contractor comes by and wants to rip out my driveway for one that slicks water into the sewer, rather than serves my garden, for one that heats up the front of my house, rather than cools it down, it’s easy to think “that guy doesn’t know what beauty is.”
+He doesn’t realize that the prevalent North American model of where you should park your car is no longer the best kind of parking spot.
+(He’s making it all about the setting for the car, than the setting for the house.)

-Besides, not only was this kind of road the way of the past – it’s also the way the future.
-And if you’re ready to start your green driveway, like I was years before I finally did it – then call me (the popup has my phone number) or contact me so we can get it done before the season is over.
+Besides, even if this kind of road was the way of the past — it’s also the way the future.
+And if you’re ready to start your green driveway, like I was years before I finally did it, then reach out, and get it done before the season is over.